platformsh/platformsh-docs/docs/src/languages/ruby.md

             start: "bundle exec unicorn -l $SOCKET"
     ```

-    This assumes you have Unicorn as a dependency in your Gemfile
+    This assumes you have Unicorn as a dependency in your Gemfile:

      ```ruby
     # Use Unicorn as the app server